 Command line processing happens very early on.
 So early, in fact, that none of T_EX 's initializations have taken place yet.
 For that reason, the tables that deal with typesetting, like tex, token, node and pdf, are off-limits during the execution of the startup file (they are nil'd).
 Special care is taken that texio.write and texio.write_nl function properly, so that you can at least report your actions to the log file when (and if) it eventually becomes opened (note that T_EX does not even know its \jobname yet at this point).
-See chapter ?? for more information about the Lua T_FX -specific Lua extension tables.

-Everything you do in the Lua initialization script will remain visible during the rest of the run, with the exception of the T_EX specific libraries like tex, token, node and pdf tables.
+Everything you do in the Lua initialization script will remain visible during the rest of the run, with the exception of the TEX specific libraries like tex, token, node and pdf tables.
 These will be initialized to their documented state after the execution of the script.
 You should not store anything in variables or within tables with these four global names, as they will be overwritten completely.